webbynet/protostuff-runtime-proto/readme.md

 ### How to use

-* Build this project by
+* Build the project by:
 ```
 mvn clean install
 ```
-* Include this dependency to your pom file
+* Include this dependency to your pom file:
 ```
 <dependency>
   <groupId>net.webby.proto</groupId>